Worldwide openings this week

 Gavin Turk's first solo exhibition in Istanbul also consists of artist's bronze statue dated 2011, entitled 'Handle', as well as a neon glass work 'The Observing Eye' dated 2011 and another bronze statue 'Refuse' dating back to 2001, from artist's rubbish themed series of works.
 From the same theme, three other series of acrylic on canvas called 'Eye', dedicated to the 'evil eye' that exists in almost everyone's life and the eye beads, a leading symbol in traditional Turkish culture, will also be presented to the audience.

 'TÜRK' resolves with the video installation entitled 'Mechanical Turk'.
-Based on a 18th Century automaton, this work refers to a moving and intelligent chess machine called 'Turk', offered to the Queen of Holy Roman Empire, of Hungary and of Bohemia, the Austrian Archduchess Maria Theresa by the inventor Wolfgang Von Kempelen.
+Based on a 18th Century aon, this work refers to a moving and intelligent chess machine called 'Turk', offered to the Queen of Holy Roman Empire, of Hungary and of Bohemia, the Austrian Archduchess Maria Theresa by the inventor Wolfgang Von Kempelen.
 The image of 'invincible Turk' gained through frequent invasions to Europe during that period is thought to influence the name of this machine.
 In this video work dated 2006, Gavin Turk replaces the inanimate Ottoman figure which supposedly even defeated French military genius Napoléon Bonaparte, and contributes to the discussions about identity and content in today's conditions.

 ABOUT THE ARTIST